yahoo/aol-on-forecast/README.md

 ```

 ## Docs
+- Forecast API makes use of a few algorithms including ARIMA, Regression
-- Head over to the [wiki](https://github.com/vidible/aol-on-forecast/wiki)
+and exponential smoothing.
+Head over to the [wiki](https://github.com/vidible/aol-on-forecast/wiki)
-to learn more about forecast algorithms used in Forecast API.
+to learn more.
 - Swagger docs can be found at http://localhost:9072/forecast-api.

 ## Build from source